DeSantis claims credit for sending 2 planes carrying migrants to Martha's Vineyard in Massachusetts – KION546

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Chenelle Woody, Jessica Prater, Steve Contorno and Kristina Sgueglia contributed to this report.
+CNN’s Chenelle Woody, Jessica Prater, Steve Contorno, Kristina Sgueglia, Caroll Alvarado, Carolyn Sung and Melissa Alonso contributed to this report.

-Note: CORRECTION: This story has been updated to reflect that the Massachusetts Emergency Management Agency is participating in the response to the migrants’ arrival.
-It also has been updated with additional reporting.